minjing/uapi/README.md

 ## Version History
 * Featured
   - [ ] Support register service to Consul.
+  - [ ] Service status can be monitored.
+  - [ ] Full documentation.

+* v0.4 - in working
   - [ ] Event support, decide using 3rd library or implement it self.
   - [ ] Behavior(actions) definition.
   - [ ] Event based behavior(actions) execution.
+  - [ ] Support custom service parameter and return type.

-* v0.3 - in working
+* v0.3
   - [x] Using Netty to provide HTTP service
   - [x] Generic Restful service based on consistent HTTP service API
   - [x] A profile to indicate which service can be registered or not.
   - [x] Asynchronous service invocation.
-  - [ ] Support custom service parameter and return type.

 * v0.2
   - [x] Remote service injection which is interface based.